 The partnership between Jeremy and Ben has been variously described as "astounding," "telepathic" and even "supernatural."
 Jeremy's creativity continuously pushes Ben to break new ground.

-In addition to his work with The Willie August Project and the Siems-Hauer Acoustic Roots Project with Karin Dahlin, Jeremy is a founding member of the band Buckrodney.
+In addition to his work with The Willie August Project and the Siems-Hauer Acoustic Roots Project, Jeremy performs regularly with other groups around the Twin Cities, including Americana band Wilkinson James.
 He is the owner and chief engineer of Green Olive Recording Studio and a systems integration technician for Z Systems.

 Graydon completed his bachelor's degree in music composition at the University of Wisconsin-Eau Claire, where he studied classical bass with James Clute, formerly of the Minnesota Orchestra.
 While Graydon was a member of the Down Beat award-winning UWEC Jazz Ensemble I, he performed with guest jazz artists including Lewis Nash, Ingrid Jensen, Jason Marsalis, and Chris Botti.
 Now a resident of Minneapolis, Graydon is one of the area's top-call bassists.
 In addition to his regular appearances with The Willie August Project, he may be found performing nightly with a variety of vocalists and small ensembles including Debbie Duncan, Arne Fogel, Firebell, Snowblind, the Adam Meckler Orchestra and his own Graydon Peterson Quartet.
 A consummate professional and a gifted accompanist, writer and arranger, he has become one of the backbones of the jazz scene in the twin cities.